AhmadT14/Chirpy/README.md

 A social media API built with TypeScript, featuring user authentication, chirp creation and retrieval, and comprehensive metrics tracking.

+## Acknowledgments

+This project was developed as part of the Boot.dev backend development journey and was guided throughout the learning process.

 ## Project Structure

 ```